Personal-Obsidian-Plugins/obsidian-copilot/src/search/README.md

 - [ ] Build Chroma adapter with persistence, GC, and settings-aware initialization.
 - [ ] Build Neo4j graph writer, schema bootstrapper, and tests against a local driver instance.
 - [ ] Implement hybrid retriever with RRF scoring, link-degree weighting, and configuration toggles.
-- [ ] Update commands, settings UI, and docs to reflect the new architecture, link ingestion toggles, and rebuild paths.
+- [ ] Update commands, settings UI, and docs to reflect the new architecture, tag manager modal, link ingestion toggles, and rebuild paths.